REFLECTIONS 2025-2026

 You will need to fill out the online form for each category you enter.
 The entry form must be signed by the submitting student (even if it is only a printed first name) and the student’s parent/guardian.

-Please complete your online form in full and submit your artwork to us at Reflections@rosaparksptsa.org by October 27, 2025.
+Please complete your online form in full and submit your artwork (digital copy) to us at reflections@rosaparksptsa.org by October 27, 2025.

 Student Entry Form